jdede/inet-showcases/_docs/wireless/dynamic/index.md

 - `submodule`: specifies the name of the module (this name can be used to delete modules)
 - `parent`: specifies the parent of the module (submodules of existing modules can be created as well)

+The created modules will have a random position inside the parent module (or the playground if the parent module is `"."`). <!--However, the scenario can include entries which position the modules.
+TODO: is this correct? it doesnt seems so...cant set the position after its created.-->

+TODO: the mobility constraints need to be set, otherwise error why is it need to be set? what happens if a standardHost is created which doesn't have a mobility module by default? i guess its an error, because if a host has a mobility module but the contraints are not set its an error, and if it doesnt have a mobility module, the contraints cannot be set.

 Modules can be deleted with the `<delete-module>` element.
 It has just one attribute, `module`, which is the name of the module to be deleted.

 An example script: